 INTRODUCTION

 The sport of soccer imposes high physiological demand with aerobic endurance (24), speed, agility, strength and power key determinants of elite performance (22, 38).
 An inherent risk of injury is also present due to frequent repetitions of high intensity movements that expose players to high joint and muscular forces (5).
 Incidence data in elite male youth soccer indicates that injuries occur mainly in the lower extremities (71-80%), are largely non-contact in nature, and are predominantly comprised of ligament sprains at the ankle and knee (4, 20, 34).
+Specifically, knee injury incidence rates in elite male youth soccer have been reported as 0.71 injuries per player each year, equating to an average of 17 training days and 2 matches missed per season (25).
+Furthermore, 35% of these injuries were classified as severe (> 28 days absent) and other data is available to confirm the knee as the most frequent site of major injury in elite male youth soccer, including anterior cruciate ligament (ACL) and medial collateral ligament (MCL) sprains (40).

 While limited evidence is available in male youths to confirm pertinent risk for injuries, altered neuromuscular control has been suggested as a mechanism in females and adults (1, 33, 36).
 Deficits in neuromuscular control can impose excessive stress to the passive ligamentous structures, exceeding their strength limit and increase the potential for compromised structural integrity and injury (21).
 Ligamentous injuries most often occur during dynamic movements, such as decelerations from jump-landing maneuvers where high risk movement patterns are present (17).